 There is, of course, the fact that America was a Christian nation at the time of the Founding.
 The men who wrote and signed off on “all men are created equal” rather obviously did not believe it in the modern, secular sense.
 They were Christians so they believed that only two people were ever created, everyone else was born.
 They certainly did not think people were born equal.
 To believe that all people are equal in the corporal sense or the political sense is to believe that reality is a social construct.

 The Founders were not academics in a gender studies department.
 They were practical men of their age.
 They crafted practical legal documents, the Constitution and the Bill of Rights, to establish the political order of the new country.
 The men who wrote the Constitution did not craft a metaphysical framework, so the people would behave in a virtuous manner.
 They assumed a certain type of people with a common morality and common culture.
 They accepted reality and built a political order to reflect it.

-Finally, the nation of ideas cannot be a nation of permanent ideas, unless the the Founders were gods, who handed these ideas down to us.
+Finally, the nation of ideas cannot be a nation of permanent ideas, unless the Founders were gods, who handed these ideas down to us.
 Agreements among men, even deeply principled agreements, are open to revisions over time.
-That’s central to the propositional nation argument.
+That is central to the propositional nation argument.
 It is how the promoters get around things like slavery, limited suffrage and indentured servitude.
 If the propositional nation evolved, it means it will keep evolving into the future.
-That’s the Progressive argument in favor of a living Constitution.
+That is the Progressive argument in favor of a living Constitution.

 To return to where we started with this post, the commenter stated that you cannot have a nation without a common set of organizing principles.
-This is obviously false, but let’s assume nation in this context is limited to those with a consensual government.
+This is obviously false but let us assume nation in this context is limited to those with a consensual government.
 If those principles are arrived at by consensus, it means they were arrived at by men.
 The nature of that consensus and therefore the resulting principles must spring from the nature of the men who forged them.
-In other words, we’re back to a nation of men, not ideas.
+In other words, we are back to a nation of men, not ideas.